NZ restaurant's 'racist menu' sparks anger

 The restaurant said customers enjoyed the names as "part of the experience".

+Some of the other dishes on the menu include "Eja Ku Rait" and "Tay's Velly Special Penang Style Seafood", a reference to how some Chinese speakers are seen to mix up the pronunciation of the letters L and R.

-Alice Galletly first commented on the menu with a picture on Monday.
+Alice Galletly first commented on the menu with a picture on Monday, saying it was "super juvenile racist trash".

 Some were outraged by the menu, calling the choice of dish names "shameful".